-James Lovegrove on ‘Sherlock Holmes and the Christmas Demon’— “My goal [was] to create a proper Holmes story with an overlay of ghostliness.”
+James Lovegrove on ‘Sherlock Holmes and the Christmas Demon’— “A proper Holmes story with an overlay of ghostliness.”

 “There’s a literary tradition going back to Victorian times of equating Christmas with ghosts.”